Stripe Pro Addon

 Opening Stripe Connect in WPForms

 Note: Test and Live modes must be connected separately.
-If you’re currently using Test Mode, please be sure to repeat this connection process with the Test Mode option unchecked so that you’re ready to launch your forms.
+If you’re currently using Test Mode, please be sure to repeat this connection process with the Test Mode option turned off so that you’re ready to launch your forms.

 Next, you’ll be asked to authorize the connection between your forms and Stripe.
 The exact content you see on this page will vary based on whether your Stripe account is already activated.